-Bombs raining on Stuttgart and empty years of near-starvation do not kill him; family cannot deter him; ducking the crush of kitchen mentors never dissuades him, and his mother’s suicide has not dashed his creative outlook... when Friedemann Paul Erhardt (later a.k.a., “CHEF TELL”) steps up to his mark, faces the camera and uses wit, personality and imagination alone to win the contest that births a new breed of television star, the TV showman chef.
+Bombs raining on Stuttgart and empty years of near-starvation do not kill him; family cannot deter him; ducking the crush of kitchen mentors never dissuades him, and his mother’s suicide has not dashed his creative outlook... when Friedemann Paul Erhardt (a.k.a., “CHEF TELL”) steps up to his mark, faces the camera and uses wit, personality, and imagination alone to win the contest that births a new breed of television star, the TV showman chef.

-Within weeks, he appears on-air in 30 cities.
-40,000,000 avid fans in 114 cities tune to Evening Magazine or PM Magazine to watch him perform 90-second, cooking segments three times a week.
-Personal appearances on the Mike Douglas Show; the Dinah Shore Show; the Merv Griffin Show, the Jon Davidson Show follow.
+SYNOPSIS: Within weeks, he appears on-air in 30 cities.
+40,000,000 avid fans in 114 cities tune in to Evening Magazine or PM Magazine to watch him perform 90-second cooking segments three times a week.
+Personal appearances on the Mike Douglas Show; the Dinah Shore Show; the Merv Griffin Show, and the Jon Davidson Show follow.
 Live cooking demonstrations in shopping malls and convention centers add fuel to his German-American prairie fire that sweeps the nation.

-No one has ever seen anyone like him: Chef Tell cooks fast, entertains, teaches and makes America feel confident enough to try cooking his way.
+No one had ever seen anyone like him: Chef Tell cooks fast, entertains, teaches, and makes America feel confident enough to try cooking his way.

-Fan mail, blossoms into 14,000 pieces of mail weekly.
-Excited crowds cheer him at airports, laugh at his quips.
-In Capitol Center in Baltimore, Maryland, he draws 20,000 people to his five cooking shows on one weekend.
+Fan mail blossoms into 14,000 pieces of mail weekly.
+Excited crowds cheer him at airports and laugh at his quips.
+In Capitol Center in Baltimore, Maryland, he draws 20,000 people to five cooking shows on one weekend.

-Tell’s ruggedly masculine appeal crosses gender and generational lines of television viewers.
-Twenty and thirty-year-old home cooks swoon over his engaging style and simple recipes.
+Tell’s ruggedly masculine appeal crosses television viewers' gender and generational lines.
+20 and 30-year-old home cooks swoon over his engaging style and simple recipes.